 New build developers have been accused of using the leasehold and ground rent mechanism to exploit buyers.

 Over recent years it is estimated that over 1 million new houses have been sold with a leasehold tenure.
 In most cases, there is no clear reason why a detached, new build property should be sold as leasehold.

 Buyers of newly constructed leasehold homes often do not read the small print, or may not have the consequences of their purchase explained to them by their conveyancer.

 Some solicitors who are unfamiliar with leasehold property may have missed excessive or unusual conditions imposed by developers, such as:

 Buying the freehold

-The third-party will typically be content to sit on the freehold as a long-term investment, collecting ground rent, along with the eventual lease extension premium when the lease gets close to the 80-ish year limit imposed by most mortgage lenders.
+The third-party will typically be content to sit on the freehold as a long-term investment, collecting ground rent, along with any future lease extension premium.

 Aside from the cost, this will make the flat more difficult to sell.

 Some new-build leaseholders are finding it almost impossible to sell their property.

 Many major lenders refuse to lend on properties that have onerous ground rent clauses.